ros-event-camera/metavision_driver/README.md

 driver and the recorder in the same address space as ROS2 composable nodes.
-For this you will need to install the [composable recorder](https://github.com/berndpfrommer/rosbag2_composable_recorder) into your workspace as well.
+For this you will need to install the [composable recorder](https://github.com/berndpfrommer/rosbag2_composable_recorder) into your workspace as well (see below).

 ```
 ros2 launch metavision_ros_driver driver_node.launch.py        # (run as node)